University Services and Special Programs (excerpted from 2014-2015 Graduate Catalog)

 The newest addition to the WIU Macomb campus is the Multicultural Center, which houses the Casa Latina Cultural Center, the Gwendolyn Brooks Cultural Center, and the Women’s Center.
 Four themed lounges are featured, representing the diversity of the cultural centers and the international community.
 This is the first building on campus constructed to LEED 2.2 Silver criteria, which stands for Leadership in Energy and Environmental Design.
 The building’s design is complete with a grass roof, energy-efficient lighting, geothermal heating and cooling, and recyclable materials like bamboo flooring.

 Go West Transit provides students with safe, convenient transportation from their nearby residences to campus and with service to the entire Macomb community.
-Carrying more than two million riders per year, Go West provides students with a reliable, low-cost public transportation system.
-For more information, call (309) 298-3353 or visit gowest.wiu.edu.
+Carrying almost 2 million riders per year, Go West provides students with a reliable, low-cost, fare-free public transportation system.
+For more information, call (309) 575-3333 or visit gowest.wiu.edu.

 Beu Health Center, located on campus, provides medical services (consultation and treatment) for students and their spouses or domestic partners.
 The Health Center has its own pharmacy, laboratory, and x-ray facility.